A few individual pages:

 The software — originally American — used for the database is now in French (since December 2011).
 All the pages, with a few exceptions, are in French.
 A list of abbreviations is given below.

 Let me know what you think of this genealogy site.
 More importantly even, send me comments regarding possible mistakes, or additions.
 The complete database is available in GED format (a specific genealogy database format, requiring genealogy software) for those interested.
-It contains a few more details, notes for several of the listed persons, and includes presently 5760 entries vs 1300 at the time of our first family reunion in 1995, plus another 240 for the Fenin-Villars-Saules branch.
+It contains a few more details, notes for several of the listed persons, and includes presently 6326 of which 1490 Dardels entries, vs 2000 and 1407 at the time of the first edition of Jean-Paul Dardel's book, plus another 284 for the Fenin-Villars-Saules branch.
 It goes back to Jehan Dardel, in the 15th Century and shows now eighteen generations of Dardels in five centuries!

 A little far-fetched, albeit true: the "Swedish branch" of the family descends from King Christian III of Danmark, who was an ancestor of Sophie Lewenhaupt.
 Here the corresponding chart in PDF format.